UMN-Hydro/GSFLOW-GRASS/README.md

 ### Step 6.
 Visualization
 Our toolkit includes Python scripts in `GSFLOW-toolkit -> visualization` for graphically depicting major GSFLOW inputs and outputs.
+Currently these scrips work **only with GSFLOW 1.2.0**.
+The USGS is updating their standards, and we will update our visualization methods only after they have settled on new (and possibly NetCDF-based) file-output formats, organization, and nomenclature.
 Most of of these scripts can be run using the following syntax

 ```bash
 run <visualization_script>.py <Settings File full path> # in a Python shell